Alfresco/tutorials/docs/api-tutorial/advancedOperations.md

 ![lockedContract](../images/api-tutorial/lockedContract.png)

 Now that you know how to comment try and delete the one you just created by yourself.
-If you get stuck check out the [Alfresco api-explorer](https://api-explorer.alfresco.com/api-explorer/#/) or read through the spoiler paragraph.
+If you get stuck check out the [Alfresco api-explorer](https://api-explorer.alfresco.com/api-explorer/#/) or read through the solution, you can find at the very end of this tutorial.

 *Note: Create your request inside the collection as it will inherit the needed authorization settings that way.
 You can do that by hovering over the collection and click the three horizontal dots then select `Add Request`.*

 ![addRequest](../images/api-tutorial/addRequest.gif)

-Once you created the request change the type to DELETE and copy the URL from the fourth request as it is almost identical to the one you need.
-The only thing that is missing is the ID of the comment you want to delete.
-In the `Test` tab of the `Add Comment` request there is a variable being set called `commentId`, use it by adding `/{{commentId}}` to the URL.

 Once you have done that your request is ready to roll, hit `Send` and check Share if your comment was deleted or use the the `List Comments` request again.
 You’ll get an empty `entries` array like so: